 An Entirely New Class of Nanomaterials

-At the intersection of materials science, synthetic chemistry, and physical chemistry, the Olivier research program aims to create entirely new classes of structure-function optimized electronic materials that feature non-covalent superstructures built using neoteric supramolecular tools.
+At the intersection of organic and supramolecular chemistry, materials science, and physical chemistry, the Olivier research program aims to create entirely new classes of structure-function optimized electronic materials that feature non-covalent superstructures built using neoteric supramolecular tools.

 This course will provide an introduction to the design, synthesis, and electronic properties of organic chromophores and their utilization as semiconducting materials.
 Electronic processes taking place in solid-state assemblies as well as optoelectronic applications are explored.